From Rs 1 crore to Rs 17 crore, editor questions Sarma surge

 Also Read: Assam: I only have my salary, nothing else, says CM Himanta Biswa Sarma

-Hours after the Chief Minister’s comments, Dr. Netraranjan Choudhury, Editor-in-Chief of the news portal Janaganabarta, challenged Sarma’s statement, citing data from the Chief Minister’s own affidavits filed before the ECI over the years.
+Hours after the Chief Minister’s comments, Netraranjan Choudhury, Editor-in-Chief of the news portal Janaganabarta, challenged Sarma’s statement, citing data from the Chief Minister’s own affidavits filed before the ECI over the years.

 According to those records in 2021, Sarma declared assets worth Rs 17.27 crore and liabilities of Rs 3.51 crore.
 In 2016, his assets stood at Rs 6.38 crore, with Rs 2.14 crore in liabilities.
 In 2011, they were Rs 3.06 crore (liabilities: Rs 87.93 lakh).
 In 2006, the figure was Rs 1.02 crore (liabilities: Rs 6.96 lakh).